Finalshare90/LibFTRPG/README.md

 # LibFTRPG
 Final Text based RPG library is a beautiful amateur library with tools to create a text based RPG Game!

-quality not guaranteed.
+# quality not guaranteed.
+I'm a java student, and I recognize that this library is VERY amateurish, so... any help is welcome